nirajKpanda/linux-disk-usage-util/README.md

 | ------------------------------------------- | ------- |
 | [Python](http://www.mongodb.org/downloads) | `~ ^2.7`  |

-> &npsp;Updating to the latest releases is recommended&npsp;.
+> _Updating to the latest releases is recommended_.

 If python and ssh is already installed in your machine, run the following commands to validate the versions: